Judy Garland: Death and funeral

 On June 22, 1969, Deans found Garland dead in the bathroom of her rented house in Cadogan Lane, Belgravia, London.
 She was 47 years old.
 At the inquest, Coroner Gavin Thurston stated that the cause of death was "an incautious self-overdosage" of barbiturates; her blood contained the equivalent of ten 1.5 gr Seconal capsules.
-Thurston stressed that the overdose had been unintentional and no evidence suggested that she had intended to kill herself.
+Thurston stressed that the overdose had been unintentional and no evidence suggested that she had intended to die by suicide.

 Garland's autopsy showed no inflammation of her stomach lining and no drug residue in her stomach, which indicated that the drug had been ingested over a long period of time rather than in a single dose.
 Her death certificate stated that her death was "accidental."
 Supporting the accidental cause, Garland's physician noted that a prescription of 25 barbiturate pills was found by her bedside half-empty, and another bottle of 100 barbiturate pills was still unopened.

 A British specialist who had attended Garland's autopsy stated that she had nevertheless been living on borrowed time owing to cirrhosis, although a second autopsy conducted later reported no evidence of alcoholism or cirrhosis.
 As her Wizard of Oz co-star Ray Bolger commented at her funeral, "She just plain wore out."

-After Garland's body had been embalmed and clothed in the same gray silk gown she wore at her wedding to Deans, he traveled with her remains to New York City on June 26, 1969, where an estimated 20,000 people lined up to pay their respects at the Frank E. Campbell Funeral Chapel in Manhattan.
+After Garland's body had been embalmed and clothed in the same gray silk gown she wore at her wedding to Deans, Mickey Deans travelled with her remains to New York City on June 26, 1969, where an estimated 20,000 people lined up to pay their respects at the Frank E. Campbell Funeral Chapel in Manhattan.
 It remained open all night long to accommodate the overflowing crowd.

 The next day, her A Star Is Born co-star James Mason gave a eulogy at the funeral, an Episcopal service led by the Rev. Peter Delaney of St Marylebone Parish Church, London, who had officiated at her marriage to Deans three months earlier.
 The public and press were barred.
 "Judy's great gift," Mason said in his eulogy, "was that she could wring tears out of hearts of rock ...
 She gave so richly and so generously, that there was no currency in which to repay her."

 Garland was interred in a crypt in the community mausoleum at Ferncliff Cemetery in Hartsdale, New York, a town 24 mi north of midtown Manhattan.
 However, at the request of her children, her remains were disinterred in January 2017 and re-interred 2800 mi across the country at the Hollywood Forever Cemetery in Los Angeles.